awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 + Check the settings of the replication filtering parameters in the parameter group associated with the read replica\.

   For instructions, see [Viewing parameter values for a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Viewing)\.
-+ In a MariaDB client, connect to the read replica and run the `SHOW SLAVE STATUS` statement\.
++ In a MariaDB client, connect to the read replica and run the `SHOW REPLICA STATUS` statement\.

   In the output, the following fields show the replication filters for the read replica:
   + `Replicate_Do_DB`